kolotaev/local-compose/README.md

 - [ ] Add docs
 - [ ] Config files merge
 - [ ] Configurable Cron restarts for services/jobs
+- [ ] Ability to build services and its corresponding directive

 ## Development